se-for-sci/se-for-sci.github.io/content/week01_intro/python_setup.md

 you find on PyPI that you want to use?
 There's a simple solution for this: pipx, which is pip's counterpart for "executables".
-When you run `pipx install <package>`, pipx will create a managed virtual environment for just that application, and only expose it's applications on the command line.
-So `pipx install twine` will allow you to run `twine` anywhere, but you will not be able to `import twine`, since it really lives in it's own virtual environment.
+When you run `pipx install <package>`, pipx will create a managed virtual environment for just that application, and only expose its applications on the command line.
+So `pipx install twine` will allow you to run `twine` anywhere, but you will not be able to `import twine`, since it really lives in its own virtual environment.

-Even better, `pip run <app>` will combine the two steps of installing and running an application into one command; pipx will install the app into a temporary virtual environment (reused if you rerun the same command less than a week later), and then run it.
+Even better, `pipx run <app>` will combine the two steps of installing and running an application into one command; pipx will install the app into a temporary virtual environment (reused if you rerun the same command less than a week later), and then run it.
 With `pipx run`, you never have to think about